jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-segmenttree.md

 image: /note/dsa.png
 date: 2016-03-08
 postdate: 2016-03-08
-tags: [Segment Tree]
+tags: [Segment Tree, Interval Tree]
+mathjax: true
 ---

-> Introduce use Segment Tree for range search.
+> Introduce use segment tree for range search.

-Segment Tree (a.k.a Interval Tree) is an advanced data structure which can support queries like:
-* which of these intervals contain a given point
-* which of these points are in a given interval

-## 1. Usage of Segment Tree
+## 1. Range Search
 ### 1.1 The Original Question
 1) What is the minimum number of array {4,-1,3,0,2}?
-The answer is -1.
+The answer is `-1`.
 2) What is the minimum number of this array within the range of index {2,3}?
-The answer is 0.
+The answer is `0`.
 3) How to answer such question for any given range?
 We have to create a matrix to store all the minimum values for all ranges.
 The matrix looks as follows.